InterNations/antwort/_posts/2013-01-01-transform-columns-to-rows.md

 ![Column Content Transformed to Row Layout]({{ site.baseurl }}/images/content-row.png "Column Content Transformed to Row Layout")

 Whereas in normal HTML you need only apply `clear: both;`{: .language-css} to an element, that does not work for some versions of Outlook.
-The bulletproof way to clear floated images is to wrap them in a `<table>`, above with a class of `col-3`.
+The bulletproof way to clear floated images is to wrap them in a `<table>`{: .language-markup}, above with a class of `col-3`{: .language-css}.

 And then we manipulate the layout with the following CSS *inside your media query*: